PRESIDENT AND CHIEF DEPUTY OF STRATEGIC PARTNERSHIPS AND INNOVATION

 Sam Gelinas, MPP

-Sam Gelinas is the Interim Executive Director and Chief Officer of Development and External Relations at the Greater Los Angeles Education Foundation.
+Sam Gelinas is the Vice President of Programs, Strategy, and Development at the Greater Los Angeles Education Foundation.

 Previously, Sam was the Senior Vice President of Strategy and Partnerships at Educational Facilities Group, a Los Angeles based firm that led the development of permanent campuses for public schools in California.
 Prior to that Sam was the Chief Program Officer at the LA Promise Fund, where he oversaw a diverse portfolio of work that addressed issue areas including arts education, girls empowerment, career readiness, college access and success and family engagement.
 Sam started his career as a Special Education teacher in the Washington, D.C.
 Public Schools.